boxbilling/docs/en/reference/service-solusvm.rst

 Selling SolusVM VPS
 ====================

-BoxBilling enables you to sell virtual private servers usign SolusVM API
+BoxBilling enables you to sell virtual private servers using SolusVM API

-Enable SolusVm Extension
+Enable SolusVM Extension
 ----------------------------------------------------------------------------

-BoxBilling ships with solusvm extension by default.
+BoxBilling ships with solusVM extension by default.
 It can be enabled in Extensions > Overview page.

 .. only:: html